cwong690/Birdex/README.md

 - A TON of labels (555 total), very sparse
 - tried drag and drop with s3
 - accidentally placed arguments in wrong spot and ran 50k images fail message
+- another reason for hot garbage: birds dont have the same amount of images, some have 20 something, some has 120
+    - checked inputs, y labels and x labels
+    - checked images folders, different amounts of bird images
+    - checked slicing and what images i am getting, turns out i could be slicing where each bird only has one image
+        - fix by grabbing sequentially because all the birds in one folder are next to each other in dataframe
+- model was awful, figured out one hot encoded the wrong numbers due to the fact that some numbers are missing and not in a perfect range

 ## Data Preparation and Exploratory Data Analysis